gengojs/sublime-snippets/README.md

 or open the Command Palette, type `gengo` and select the desired snippet.

 Currently, the snippet works in Jade (`.jade`) and Handlebars (`.hbs`).
-To add support for your favorite template, just fork and pull! - Happy Coding
+To add support for your favorite template, just fork and pull!